jhonny007/micropay/README.markdown

  * Dealing with small amounts of money.
  * Regional users.
  * Costs should be kept to a minimum.
  * Make all users public.
+Photo and Name.
  * Make the electronic purse balance public up to 100 C (e.g. `?.???.?56,479 C`)
 Conclusion: *Keep it simple*.